Chiesmans: Expansion

 In 1933, Chiesmans began a period of expansion beyond Lewisham with the purchase of Denniss Paine & Co. of Maidstone, Kent.
 The next acquisition was that of Martins of Canterbury in 1949, while a third store was added in 1957 at Gravesend (previously Bon Marche).

 In 1957, the business became a Public Limited Company, with most of the shares being retained by the Chiesman family.
 Over the next two years stores were purchased in Tunbridge Wells (Waymarks, 1958), the Isle of Wight (Edward Morris, 1959), Ilford (Burnes, 1959), Upton Park (John Lewis, 1959) and Rochester (Leonards, 1959).
 The Lewisham store was extended again in 1960.
 Additions included a new fabric hall and self-service restaurant.
+The Rochester store was closed in 1967, with the company blaming Rochester Council's failure to redevelop the city centre and parking policy.

 Takeover

-In 1976 Chiesmans was purchased by House of Fraser.
+In 1972 Chiesmans was purchased by House of Fraser.
 The stores were brought under the same management as Barkers and Army & Navy as part of the Southern Division trading group of House of Fraser.

 The former Chiesmans offices at Lewisham became the head office for the regional group.

 Further branches were added to the Chiesmans nameplate under House of Fraser's ownership.

 A number of the former Hide group stores in London and the south-east, which had been acquired in 1975, were initially renamed Chiesmans, including the eponymous Kingston upon Thames store and the J R Roberts branch at Southend.
 A store was also opened in Bexleyheath.

 Closure

 Eventually the Chiesmans stores were renamed Army & Navy.

-Maintenance costs and changing retail patterns led to the Lewisham store shrinking to half its size in 1993 and later, closing down entirely in 1997.
-Lewisham Police Station sits on the former site today.
+Maintenance costs and changing retail patterns led firstly to the Lewisham store shrinking to half its size and later closing down entirely in 1994.
+Lewisham Police Station stands on the site of the former Chiesmans flagship store.

 All of the former Chiesmans stores are now closed.